f-corvaro/my_static_C_library/README.md

 <p align="justify">

 This is my static library, which encompasses the 42's project: get_next_line (only the bonus functions), ft_printf (with all format bonuses), and libft (with bonus functions).
 Furthermore, I have defined my bool and other useful things that you can check into the code.
-All the functions have a comment to explain what they do.
+All the functions have a comment to explain what it does.
 From the terminal, in the lib path, you can run the command ```make help``` to get an overview of the available commands in this library.

 <p>
 <br>